 The “PF” in the name of this lens stands for Phase Fresnel.
-The inclusion of a phase fresnel lens element allows this lens to be dramatically smaller and lighter than a typical lens of this focal length.
-This is the same technology in the tiny AF-S Nikkor 300mm f/4E PF lens.
+Including a phase fresnel lens element allows this lens to be dramatically smaller and lighter than a typical lens of this focal length.
+This is the same technology as the tiny AF-S Nikkor 300mm f/4E PF lens.

 It weighs 3.2 lbs, compared to 3.1 lbs for the 70-200mm f/2.8E and 5 lbs for the 200-500mm f/5.6E.
 It’s big brother, the Nikkor 500mm f/4E FL ED VR comes in at a hefty 6.8 lbs in comparison.

 The handling of the lens is very similar to carrying a 70-200mm f/2.8 lens.
-It is easy to carry and handhold, where some of its larger siblings can be fatiguing or require a monopod for any significant amount of shooting.
-It is still ~3 lbs, so you will feel it on your shoulders if you carry it around for an extended period of time, like a 70-200mm f/2.8 lens.
+It is easy to carry and handhold, whereas some of its larger siblings can be fatiguing or require a monopod for any significant amount of shooting.
+It is still ~3 lbs, so you will feel it on your shoulders if you carry it around for an extended period, like a 70-200mm f/2.8 lens.

 VR & focus

 During my trial today, focus acquisition was good in both strong daylight and poor indoor light.
 My first impression is that the focus acquisition time seemed faster than the 200-500mm, though somewhat slower than the much larger and more expensive 500mm f/4E.
 Once acquired, focus tracking was good.
-I have not had the chance to test faster action like sports or birds in flight yet.
+I have not yet had the chance to test faster action like sports or birds in flight.

-Like other modern Nikon lenses, it supports both a Normal and Sport mode for vibration reduction(VR), with Sport mode meant for panning shots.
-The zoo animals today weren’t moving very fast, and I stuck with the Normal VR mode, with some great results at some fairly slow shutter speeds, as you can see in these images of the warty pig, rhino and cockatiel.
+Like other modern Nikon lenses, it supports a Normal and Sport mode for vibration reduction(VR), with Sport mode meant for panning shots.
+The zoo animals today weren’t moving very fast, and I stuck with the Normal VR mode, with some great results at some relatively slow shutter speeds, as you can see in these images of the warty pig, rhino, and cockatiel.

-The 500mm f/5.6E PF seems very sharp, with very good results on animal fur and feathers in today’s test.
+The 500mm f/5.6E PF seems very sharp, with excellent results on animal fur and feathers in today’s test.
 I also found the bokeh and depth-of-field separation pleasing at f/5.6.
 Below is a collection of images are varying shutter speeds and lighting conditions.

 You can also visit my gallery of full-resolution images from today’s zoo animal shoot if you want to see or download more detailed results for yourself.